Chapter 10: Managing for Extreme Weather

 • Consult with herbicide vendors to discuss mitigating the effects of reduced herbicide effectiveness due to dust.
 Mitigation strategies may vary depending on the brand of herbicide.

-• Add as much plant diversity as you can afford when planting roadsides; a diverse seed mix provided for free from the Tallgrass Prairie Center includes species adapted to many types of moisture conditions, from drought-tolerant to wet.
+• Add as much plant diversity as you can afford when planting roadsides.
+A diverse seed mix, provided free of charge by the Tallgrass Prairie Center, includes species adapted to various moisture conditions, ranging from drought-tolerant to those that thrive in wet environments.

 • It is best to seed after it has rained, not before.